 We received the following supplemental information to the 2007 surveys after completion of the report summary and compilation results:

-Addendum A — Updated information for both Level and Quality surveys from Texas
+Addendum A — Updated information for both kevel and quality surveys from Texas

 The assistance of groundwater officials in sharing information on their state or regional groundwater monitoring programs is gratefully acknowledged.
 Without their assistance, the report would not be possible.